Why to list your token

 Pros of a decentralized platform listing:

-How can a market making company help?
+How can a market maker help a token project?

-It is key that projects understand the role of the market makers and have healthy expectations regarding the metrics of their markets after they get listed.
+Ethical market-making partner: It is key that projects understand the role of the market makers and have healthy expectations regarding the metrics of their markets after they get listed.
 Please check our market making article to read more about that.

-There have been many cases in the past, where scammers pretended to be listing managers and charged token projects for listing on an exchange.
+Avoiding scams: There have been many cases in the past, where scammers pretended to be listing managers and charged token projects for listing on an exchange.
 In the era of Telegram and Discord communication, you should always verify that you speak to real exchange representatives.
-Some exchanges guide you on their Web pages, how you can verify the identity of the listing managers.
+Some exchanges guide you on their Web pages, on how you can verify the identity of the listing managers.

 Ask your market maker to introduce you to platforms’ representatives.
 They have proven networks of business developers and listing managers on various venues.